jpgpereira/localytics-cordova/README.md

 ## SampleApp
 The Cordova app found under SampleApp demonstrates a list of functional APIs that can be called via the JavaScript interface.
 Update "LocalyticsAppKey" and "LOCALYTICS_APP_KEY" for their respective platforms to easily test out the calls.

+>*Note*: This sample app remains the same using the oldest 3.8.x versions.